PrefectHQ/prefect/README.md

 ## License

-Prefect is licensed under the Apache Software License version 2.0.
+Prefect is variously licensed under the Apache Software License version 2.0 or the Prefect License.